dadrian/dadrian.io/content/blog/posts/security-teams-are-not-a-lottery-ticket/index.md

 design pledge, the lack of definitions and requirements from CISA around what it means to be secure by design make the pledge vacuous.
 Signing the pledge is a way to signal virtue without doing any work.
-What little guidance CISA does provide is unhelpful, making vague high-level recommendations like “have a memory safety roadmap”, without explaining how to identify software that [actually needs memory safety][dadrian-memory-safety].
-Some of the guidance is actively harmful, like suggesting the best way to migrate to post-quantum cryptography is to [inventory keys][dadrian-key-inventory].
+What little guidance CISA does provide is unhelpful, making vague high-level recommendations like [“have a memory safety roadmap”][cisa-mem-safety], without explaining how to identify software that [actually needs memory safety][dadrian-memory-safety].
+Some of the guidance is nonsensical, like suggesting the best way to migrate to post-quantum cryptography is to [inventory keys][dadrian-key-inventory].

 This is a classic example of portfolio thinking.
 Secure by Design is a desired